If you are learning Spanish sentence structure, the first thing to know is that Spanish is not random.

 - object pronouns usually go before a conjugated verb

-What is the basic Spanish sentence structure?
+The basic Spanish sentence structure

 Subject + Verb + Object